 During his career Phil has been involved with products used in the operating theatre and the acute care setting.
 His knowledge of both the UK market and that of international markets, particularly US, Europe and Asia, coupled to a broad management and international sales skill set, ideally positions him to provided strategic level input on the Company’s sales expansion in the UK and overseas.

-Current external appointments: Phil is a Non-Executive Director and member of the Remuneration Committee of Alesi Surgical Limited and a Non-Executive Director of the Supervisory Board of Soest Medical Group.
+Current external appointments: Phil is a Non-executive Director and member of the Remuneration Committee of Alesi Surgical Limited and a Non-executive Director of the Supervisory Board of Soest Medical Group and a Non-executive Director of Guard Medical.
 He is also a Governor of Taunton School Educational Charity where he is Chair of the Marketing and Admissions Panel.
 He is also a Director of PSMC Consultancy Limited and PSMC Holdings Limited.

 Time commitment: Approximately 1-2 days a month.
 Phil estimates that his current appointments, including that with the Company, comprise about 10 days a month, and he considers that he would have the time to be able to step up the commitment to the Company should temporary circumstances require him to do so.